Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_bootloader.md

 ## Prerequisites

-* Atmel ICE with firmware version 1.29 or later (check in "Tool Information" tab on Device programming in Atmel Studio 7)
+* Atmel ICE with firmware version 1.29 or later (check in "Tool Information" tab on Device programming in Atmel Studio 7).
-* Adapter cable to connect the ICE to the 6-pin JST ZH connector on the expansion board or tool board
 * Windows PC running Atmel Studio 7 or Microchip Studio.
 It should also be possible to use Harmony but we have not tested this.
+* If the tool or expansion board has a 6-pin JST ZH SWD connector, an adapter cable to connect the ICE to this connector.
+* If the tool or expansion board does not have a 6-pin SWD connector then it will have 5 pads in line on the underside of the board with 2.54mm spacing.
+You can make contact to these using 5 pogo pins soldered to a piece of stripboard and use wires between the stripboard and the ICE.

+The ICE uses a standard 2x5 1.27mm pitch JTAG/SWD connector.
+Breakout boards for this type of connector are readily available.

 ## Process